Skip Ribbon Commands

 Victorian Student Number

 The Victorian Student Number (VSN) is a randomly generated 9-digit number assigned to all Victorian students as a unique identifier.
-Every student under 25 years of age is given a VSN when they first enrol at a Victorian education or training provider or are registered by the Victorian Registration and Qualifications Authority (VRQA) for home schooling.
+Every student under 25 years is assigned a VSN when they first enrol at a Victorian education or training provider or are registered by the VRQA for home schooling.
+The VSN is different and additional to a student’s VCE student number.

-For most students, this occurs when they enrol at a school in Foundation level.
-However, a student who does not already have a VSN will be given one when enrolled at a Victorian education or training provider any time before they turn 25 years of age (for example, because they have relocated from interstate or overseas).
+For most students, this occurs when they enrol at a Victorian school in Foundation level.
+However, a student who does not already have a VSN will be given one when enrolled at a Victorian education or training provider any time before they turn 25 (for example, because they have relocated from interstate or overseas).
 The VRQA will not register students for home schooling until after their sixth birthday.
-This includes students who are enrolled at a:
+This includes students enrolled at a government, Catholic or independent school.

-VSNs are also provided to students under 25 years of age who are undertaking vocational education and training (VET) with a:
+VSNs are also provided to students under 25 who are undertaking VET with a TAFE, RTO or ACFE provider.

-Students keep the same VSN connected to their personal information when they change education or training providers in Victoria until they turn 25 years old and their VSN record is archived.
+Students keep the same VSN for their personal information when they change education or training providers in Victoria until they turn 25, after which their VSN record is archived.

 Purpose of the VSN